 Explore Critical Materials Career Map

-NLR, along with Julius Education and the U.S. Department of Energy, developed this tool to raise awareness and interest for the types of skills, roles, and experiences expected when working in the critical minerals and materials sector.Tour NLR's Facilities
+NLR, along with Julius Education and the U.S. Department of Energy (DOE), developed this DOE tool to raise awareness and interest for the types of skills, roles, and experiences expected when working in the critical minerals and materials sector.Tour NLR's Facilities

 Explore a virtual 360-degree tour that examines the tools and capabilities of NLR's advanced manufacturing facilities, especially with regard to power electronics fabrication, prototyping, validation, and application.